 - 1. Must meet all requirements for Class E through B official - 2.
 Must be able to demonstrate a high degree of proficiency as a judge and referee for forms and sparring competition - 3.
-Must have been a class B official for a minimum of three years

-- Must officiate at three National Championships as a Class B official.
+Must have been a class B official for a minimum of three years - Must officiate at three National Championships as a Class B official.
 (The National being used to upgrade counts as one of the three Nationals.) - 5.
-Must attend a yearly District/Regional Clinic and workshop - Must request to be evaluated at National Championships when registering for the event - 7.
+Must attend a yearly District/Regional Clinic and workshop - 6.
+Must request to be evaluated at National Championships when registering for the event - 7.
 Must pass written test and practical evaluation by an 85% combined score.
+Weighting of the written test shall be 30% and weighting of the practical evaluation shall be 70% of combined score.
+The Candidate must make a minimum of 70 on the written test.
 Candidate will be evaluated on performance as judge and referee for forms and both styles of sparring competition.
 To be eligible for evaluation, candidate must work a minimum of four full days during the event with a minimum of one day for each type of competition - 8.
-Must work 15 AAU Licensed events as a B official
+Must work 15 AAU Licensed events as a B official.
+Each full day worked at a National tournament will be considered a licensed event.